zelanko/sql-docs.fr-fr/docs/connect/jdbc/reference/connect-method-sqlserverdriver.md

  Ensemble de paires de valeurs de chaîne utilisé comme arguments de connexion.

-## <a name="return-value"></a>Valeur retournée
+## <a name="return-value"></a>Valeur de retour
  Objet Connection.

 ## <a name="exceptions"></a>Exceptions
  [SQLServerException](../../../connect/jdbc/reference/sqlserverexception-class.md)

 ## <a name="remarks"></a>Notes
- Cette méthode Connect est spécifiée par la méthode Connect dans l’interface java.
-Sql.
-Driver.
+ This connect method is specified by the connect method in the java.sql.Driver interface.

 ## <a name="see-also"></a>Voir aussi
  [SQLServerDriver, méthodes](../../../connect/jdbc/reference/sqlserverdriver-methods.md)